Kintyre/ksconf/docs/source/cli.md

                             controlled directory.
         sort                Sort a Splunk .conf file.
 Sorted output is echoed or files can be sorted inplace.
-        minimize            Minimize the target file by removing entries duplicated in the default conf(s) provided.
         unarchive           Install or overwrite an existing app in a git-friendly way.
 If the app already exist, steps will be taken to upgrade it safely.